+In our previous chapter, we looked at historical advancements in boiler technology, including a new wave of specialization that took place during the 1950s and 60s.
+Specialized boilers were created to meet the needs of industries such as hospitality, medicine and paper, while general purpose boilers were becoming more efficient and powerful every year.
 In this final installment of The History of the American Boiler, we turn our attention to the 1970s and 80s, when alternative-fuel boilers rose to prominence and aging power plants got makeovers.

 By the time the Public Utility Regulatory Policies Act of 1978 was passed, disposal costs in landfills were at an all-time high, and Americans were clamoring for more and more electric power.
 This atmosphere gave rise to the development of alternative-fuel-burning boilers.
 Boilers were designed to burn everything from garbage and wood to biomass, like grasses and leaves.